Bhupesh-V/til/Miscellaneous/blue-green-deployment.md

 # Blue-Green Deployment Strategy
 **_Posted on 21 Aug, 2021_**

+> Useful in case you need to continuously roll out updates with almost no downtime

 1. Basically stands for copying your production container (🟦) to a new one (🟩)
 2. Applying your changes to the new green container
 3. Push this container to prod alongside the blue one